 I love the way this face wash smells and feels.
 It’s foaming, so it feels great on my skin.
 The lavender is very calming, especially for reducing redness, and it does a great job cleaning my face and removing makeup and dirt.
-Because it has jojoba oil in it, it’s doesn’t strip my skin.
-Overall, I love using it.
+Frankincense helps protect skin cells, reduce acne scars, reduce the appearance of large pores, and prevent wrinkles.
+Rosemary helps even out tone, prevent acne, and eliminate dryness.
+Because it has jojoba oil in it, this face wash doesn’t strip my skin.
+I love using this so much!
 (If you make this, be sure to shake before use.
 Otherwise the oil will sit at the top!)
 I use 2-3 pumps each time I wash my face.

 - 10 drops lavender essential oil